Helena Zmatlíková: Work

 The most successful work for adults is the illustrations for Roark Bradford's Ol' Man Adam an' His Chillun.

 During her lifetime, Zmatlíková did not have many exhibitions, which continues even after her death, as her illustrations are still part of currently published books.
 Zmatlíková considered the best presentation to be the book itself.

 Family

 Her son Ivan Zmatlík founded the Artur publishing house, which publishes books with Zmatlíková's illustrations and takes care of copyrights to her illustrations.
-Zmatlíková nephew is Pavel Rychetský, a lawyer and politician.
+Zmatlíková's nephew is Pavel Rychetský, a lawyer and politician.

 Honours

 Zmatlíková participated in the Expo 58 world exhibition, where she was awarded the Gold Medal.

 On 19 November 2013, Google celebrated her 90th birthday with a Google Doodle.

 She has won the Marie Majerová Award three times.
 It is an award for the best works of children's literature published in the previous year.